ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 - [GBHackers writeup of CVE-2025-24118](https://gbhackers.com/apples-macos-vulnerability/): background on the same function's *previous* CVE in January 2025 (a race condition rather than this overflow).
 - XNU source for `ucred` and related structures: [apple-oss-distributions/xnu](https://github.com/apple-oss-distributions/xnu) on GitHub.

-The 55-page report will, when it lands, give you the second vulnerability, the heap-shaping technique, and the exact path through normal syscalls.
-Everything above is my reconstruction from the patch and public disclosures.
+The 55-page report will, when it lands, give you the heap-shaping technique and the exact path through normal syscalls.
+Everything above is my read of the patch.
 The report will be ground truth.

 Now go install your update, fool. ;-)